miwieg/euphemistic_abuse/README.md

 # *contact information*

-Please direct any questions that you have about this software to Michael Wiegand at Alpen-Adria Universitaet Klagenfurt.
+Please direct any questions that you have about this software to Michael Wiegand at Alpen-Adria-Universitaet Klagenfurt.

 Michael Wiegand email: michael.wiegand@aau.at